An Oil Tunnel is Threatening the Great Lakes

 Enbridge is now hoping to keep Line 5 on life support by proposing two ill-conceived projects.

-One proposal is the new 41-mile section of pipeline that would reroute Line 5 around the Bad River Band’s reservation.
-This new pipeline would cross nearly 200 sensitive watersheds upstream from the reservation, threatening the Band’s home and drinking water.
+Enbridge’s second proposal is a new 41-mile section of pipeline that would reroute Line 5 around the Bad River Band’s Reservation.
+This new pipeline would cross nearly 200 sensitive watersheds upstream from the Reservation, threatening the Band’s home and drinking water.
+In 2024, the Wisconsin Department of Natural Resources approved state permits for the project.
+The Bad River Band, represented by Earthjustice, is challenging these permits in court.
+The reroute still needs federal approval from the U.S. Army Corps of Engineers, which in August 2024 received more than 150,000 comments from project opponents, including health professionals, faith groups, and regional businesses.

-As last year’s erosion showed, building a pipeline through the Bad River wetlands is a disaster waiting to happen.
-The watershed around the Bad River Band’s reservation feeds into Lake Superior, so any pollution from the pipeline would flow downstream to the Great Lakes and through the Kakagon-Bad River Sloughs, a wetland of international importance that harbors the region’s largest bed of wild rice, a cultural staple for Anishinaabe people.
+As the erosion in 2023 showed, building a pipeline through the region around the Bad River is a disaster waiting to happen.
+The watershed around the Bad River Band’s Reservation feeds into Lake Superior, so any pollution from the pipeline would flow downstream to the Great Lakes and through the Kakagon-Bad River Sloughs.
 There is also a risk that pollution from the pipeline’s construction would contaminate groundwater, which would impact the Band’s drinking water.

 Both proposals threaten the Great Lakes and tribal lands — and our climate.
 Extending Line 5’s operation needlessly extends our use of, and reliance upon, fossil fuels, which would exacerbate the effects of climate change at a time when the United States must transition to clean energy.